 Chinese consumers’ inherent lack of trust means they spend more time reading reviews and asking their networks about products and services than any other consumer in the world.
 42% of online luxury travel reviews globally are from Chinese.
 A positive experience starting from something as simple as a smartphone payment can snowball into many more Chinese customers who have seen a review or a social media post about your business – particularly from a Chinese influencer.
 Just ask the makers of Lavender Bears in Tasmania or the Regency Seafood fish and chip shop in Brighton, England.

 Smartpay’s simple and seamless QR payment solution makes it easy for you to take QR code payments on your Smartpay Terminal.
-There’s no sign up cost and no minimum term so register your interest.
+There’s no sign up cost and no minimum term.
 Learn more about adding Alipay and WeChat Pay to your EFTPOS terminals.